-The FHRC is an interdisciplinary research centre, based in the School of Science and Technology at Middlesex University.
+The FHRC is an interdisciplinary research centre, based in the Faculty of Science and Technology at Middlesex University.
 Our experienced academics and skilled research students specialise in the interaction between people and the environment, as well as the analysis and appraisal of environmental policies.

 In particular, we are interested in the environmental and societal dimensions of natural hazards such as: